-Teacher professional development around ELD and benchmark, academic language, language frames.
+Teacher ELD support in classrooms around benchmark, academic language, and language frames.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.